Genome sequencing of endangered species: Limits and future perspectives

 The development of indirect sequencing methods has to some degree mitigated the lack of efficient DNA sequencing technologies.
 These techniques allowed researchers to increase scientific knowledge in fields like ecology and evolution.
 Several genetic markers, more or less well suited for the purpose, were developed helping researchers to address many issues among which demography and mating systems, population structures and phylogeography, speciational processes and species differences, hybridization and introgression, phylogenetics at many temporal scales.
 However, all these approaches had a primary deficiency: they were all limited only to a fraction of the entire genome so that genome-wide parameters were inferred from a tiny amount of genetic material.

-The invention and rising of DNA sequencing methods brought a huge contribution in increasing available data potentially useful to improve the field of conservation biology.
-The ongoing development of cheaper and high throughput allowed the production of a wide array of information in several disciplines providing conservation biologists a very powerful databank from which was possible to extrapolate useful information about, for example, population structure, genetic connections, identification of potential risks due to demographic changes and inbreeding processes through population-genomic approaches that rely on the detection of SNPs, indel or CNV.
-From one side of the coin, data derived from high throughput sequencing of whole genomes were potentially a massive advance in the field of species conservation, opening wide doors for future challenges and opportunities.
-On the other side all these data brought researchers to face two main issues.
-First, how to process all these information.
-Second, how to translate all the available information into conservation's strategies and practice or, in other words, how to fill the gap between genomic researches and conservation application.
+The rise of DNA sequencing methods increased availability of data that could be used to improve the field of conservation biology.
+The ongoing development of cheaper and high throughput allowed the production of a wide array of information in several disciplines providing conservation biologists a databank from which was possible to extrapolate information about, for example, population structure, genetic connections, identification of potential risks due to demographic changes and inbreeding processes through population-genomic approaches that rely on the detection of SNPs, indel or CNV.
+However, the availability of this new data comes with a set of challenges, namely how all of it should be processed, and also how to fill the gap between genomic researches and conservation application.

 Unfortunately, there are many analytical and practical problems to consider using approaches involving genome-wide sequencing.
 Availability of samples is a major limiting factor: sampling procedures may disturb an already fragile population or may have a big impact in individual animals itself putting limitations to samples' collection.
 For these reasons several alternative strategies where developed: constant monitoring, for example with radio collars, allow us to understand the behavior and develop strategies to obtain genetic samples and management of the endangered populations.
 The samples taken from those species are then used to produce primary cell culture from biopsies.
 Indeed, this kind of material allow us to grow in vitro cells, and allow us to extract and study genetic material without constantly sampling the endangered populations.
 Despite a faster and easier data production and a continuous improvement of sequencing technologies, there is still a marked delay of data analysis and processing techniques.
 Genome-wide analysis and big genomes studies require advances in bioinformatics and computational biology.
 At the same time improvements in the statistical programs and in the population genetics are required to make better conservation strategies.
 This last aspect work in parallel with prediction strategies which should take in consideration all features that determine fitness of a species.